The Next Chapter Café

 Moderator

-Elena Fierli, Vice-Presidente, Scosse, Italy
+Elena Fierli, Vice-President, Scosse, Italy

 Panel

-Christian Bruel, author, France; Lina Itagaki, cartoonist, Lithuania; Maddalena Lucarelli, editor, Fatatrac, Italy.
+Introduction by Monica Martinelli, Editorial Director, Settenove, Italy; Christian Bruel, author, France; Lina Itagaki, cartoonist, Lithuania; Maddalena Lucarelli, editor, Fatatrac, Italy.

 Organised by